hzh200/get-down/README.md

-## get-down
+## Get-Down

-get-down is a http protocol based downloader and a video parser for video streaming websites, and it provides a succint GUI.
+Get-Down is a http protocol based downloader and a video parser for video streaming websites, and it provides a succint GUI using Electron.

 ![GUI](./resources/GUI.png)